By Laura Grudzien

-An effective communication strategy builds throughout the implementation process so that the message can be delivered multiple times through various communication channels with an increasing level of details and specifics.
 An effective communication plan is more than just application training.
+It is a communication strategy that builds throughout the implementation process so that the message can be delivered multiple times through various communication channels with an increasing level of details and specifics.

 Some frequently used communication and change management options:

-- Introduction to the project (benefits, changes and timelines or a quick demo later in the project) at groups meetings.
+- Introduction to the project (benefits, changes and timelines or a quick demo later in the project) at group meetings.

 - Newsletters or a communication website for the project